-Melanie specialises in contemporary limited edition high-end dishware for the home and works extensively within the hospitality industry on a commercial basis.
-Through her sculptural ceramics, she recreates everyday items turning porcelain to furniture or shelves and delves into nature by incorporating reimagined flora and fauna into her ceramic designs.
+Melanie specialises in contemporary limited edition high-end dishware and at times works extensively within the hospitality industry commercially.
+Taking a step back from commercial commitments, she is presently expanding on her sculptural ceramics.
+Recreating everyday items turning porcelain to furniture or shelves, and delving into nature by incorporating thought-provoking creations of reimagined flora, fauna, and anatomy.

 Melanie carefully hand-crafts, glazes and fires each piece herself.
-She has a love of glaze chemistry and colour development, and at times colour plays a large part in her work.
+She loves glaze chemistry and colour development, and at times colour plays a large part in her work.
 Melanie develops all her own glazes.

 Her passion for clay began at senior school and eventually led to her studying Associate Diploma of Arts - Fine Arts majoring in Sculpture at Hamilton TAFE in Australia.
 She continued evening pottery classes at Waverley Woollahra Art School in Bondi, Sydney.
 And upon becoming consumed by making decided to commit to full-time study at Southern Sydney Institute of TAFE, Associate Diploma of Arts - Ceramics, in the mid-'90s.